 One of the things you need to know about touring Rome (and many other places in Italy) is that if you want to see something really special, then you’ll have to pay extra for it by going on a guided tour.
 While tours can certainly eat into your travel budget, they can also transform a trip into something extraordinary.

 There are a number of reputable tour companies that can take you down into the dungeons (in groups of 12 or fewer).
-Last month, I was lucky enough to join The Roman Guy, a small but growing tour guide company, as a guest on its Colosseum-Dungeon tour.
+Last month, I was lucky enough to join The Tour Guy, a small but growing tour guide company, as a guest on its Colosseum-Dungeon tour.

 “Why Should I Take a Guided Tour of the Colosseum?”